 TRANSPORTATION PLANNING: Policy

-- adopt plans that enhance the mobility of older adults and people with disabilities—planning efforts should consider the effects of transportation planning and land-use decisions on the mobility of these populations.
+Policymakers should adopt plans that enhance the mobility of older adults and people with disabilities.
+Planning efforts should consider the effects of transportation planning and land-use decisions on the mobility of these populations.

-- examine the benefits of public transportation service improvements before undertaking major road-building projects;
+Policymakers should examine the benefits of public transportation service improvements before undertaking major road-building projects.

-- coordinate planning and programming to ensure project priorities are covered in fiscally constrained state transportation plans; and
+Planning and programming should be coordinated to ensure project priorities are covered in fiscally constrained state transportation plans.

-- actively promote public participation by consumers, including older adults, in transportation planning decisions on such issues as routing services, placing and designing highways and roads, transportation demand management, and investing in and deploying intelligent transportation systems The catchall term for advanced technologies used with various modes of transportation.
+Meaningful public input and participation must be incorporated into transportation planning decisions.
+Such decisions include routing services, placing and designing highways and roads, managing transportation demand, and deploying intelligent transportation systems The catchall term for advanced technologies used with various modes of transportation.
 Examples include any global positioning system device used for navigation, collision-avoidance systems, automatic vehicle-location devices, and advanced public transportation systems. .
 This includes input from older adults, people with disabilities, and communities of color.